Muller Hill: Geography

+The western portion of the forest contains a segment of the "Link Trail", connecting the Finger Lakes Trail to the Erie Canalway Trail.

 History

 In the early 19th-century, a man by the name of Louis Anathe Muller arrived in Payne's Corners (later Hamilton), New York.

 On February 12, 1808, Muller purchased around 2,700 acres of land, near Georgetown and Sheds, from a New York City land speculator, for $7,862.25.
 On the plot, Muller began construction of a large house, hiring 150 men to help him clear the land.
 The house was 70 ft by 30 ft, with walls built from black cherrywood.
 It was reported to be lavishly furnished, with fireplaces of black marble.

 Muller also constructed an artificial fish pond on the plot.
 Nearby the house, he funded construction of a small hamlet, with several mills and a forge, known as Bronder's Hollow.

 In 1814, Muller returned to France, after the fall of Napoleon.
 He returned to Muller Hill once in 1816, but by this point the house had been ransacked of valuable items.
 On April 9, 1816, he sold the property to a New York City merchant.